 When mentioning people you know in this space, please do not mention their name(s).
-If a name is mentioned, the study team will remove it from the transcript.
+If a name is mentioned, it will not be included in the transcript.

 If you have any questions about the study, the questions, or your rights as a participant in this research, you can contact Professor Anu Manchikanti Gómez at 510-642-0722 or anugomez@berkeley.edu.